Mantra27/desky/README.md

 # Desky

-## Probably first ever app thats based on vanilla js and electron and does desktop doodles
+## Probably first of its kind (vanilla js and electron based) App that does desktop doodles

 ### ~/desky/desky-main/